The Perhentian Islands

 - Catch a sunset – Coral Bay is a great spot to catch the sun setting.
-There are also a couple of small and private beaches next to D’Lagoon that you can go to if you’d prefer to take the sight in away from the (relatively small) crowds.
+There are also a couple of small and private beaches next to D’Lagoon that you can go to if you’d prefer to take in the sight away from the (relatively small) crowds.

 - Go Sea-kayaking – The waters around the islands provide some excellent opportunities for sea kayaking.
 Many of the resorts rent out equipment or you can sign up for a tour.
 It gives you a good chance to get to some of the places on the island where you can’t easily walk to.

 - Eat out in Kecil – It can be a little crowded in Kecil than Besar, but prices are cheaper.
-Senja is a great seaside restaurant over Coral Bay, which offers dishes of local flavor at around 8RM.
+Senja is a great seaside restaurant over Coral Bay, which offers dishes of local flavor at around $3 USD.
 Maya, Mama’s Café, and Amelia Café are three other great spots to check out.